 The menu was nothing short of a masterpiece—a carefully orchestrated blend of Newfoundland’s rich culinary heritage and the vibrant, sun-soaked essence of Mediterranean cuisine.
-Every dish told a story of land and sea, celebrating the rugged beauty of Newfoundland while borrowing the warm, bold flavors of the Mediterranean.
+Every dish told a story of land and sea, celebrating the rugged beauty of Newfoundland while borrowing the warm and bold flavors of the Mediterranean.
 Fresh Atlantic seafood took center stage, enhanced with olive oil, citrus, and herbs that evoked images of coastal villages far across the Atlantic.
-Even the traditional dishes of Newfoundland carried a twist, infused with
+Even the traditional dishes of Newfoundland carried a twist, infused with ingredients and techniques that brought a Mediterranean breeze to the rugged North Atlantic.

-ingredients and techniques that brought a Mediterranean breeze to the rugged North.
-But it was the Chef’s Tasting Menu that she prepared for me that truly stole the spotlight.
+The Chef’s Tasting Menu that she prepared for me truly stole the spotlight.
 This curated journey through the menu felt like an invitation to experience the best of both worlds, plate by plate.
 How could I possibly resist?
 Each course promised to showcase the bounty of Newfoundland’s pristine waters and fertile soils, elevated with the zest, freshness, and vibrancy of Mediterranean cooking.
-As I anticipated the first course, I felt a surge of excitement.
-This wasn’t just a dinner—it was an adventure through flavors, a meeting of two distinct culinary traditions, and a testament to the creative spirit of the chef.
-I couldn’t wait to dive in and discover how these two rich worlds would collide on my plate, bite after glorious bite.

 Seafood Salad